MRKonrad/MRKonrad/_posts/2015-07-13-Osirix-Plugin1.md

 1. Click **Edit Scheme**.
 As executable choose Osirix (one installed in Application is OK).
 2. Go to **Arguments**, **Arguments Passed on Launch** and add
   `--LoadPlugin $(BUILT_PRODUCTS_DIR)/$(PRODUCT_NAME).$(WRAPPER_EXTENSION)`
-3. Change architecture to one corresponding to your osirix version.
+3. Change architecture to one corresponding to your Osirix version.
 4. Build and ...
 Voila!
 Osirix should open, your plugin should be in plugins menu and you should be able to play with breakpoints in the plugin code.

 <figure>